Compare Flexible ISAs

 What is a flexible ISA?

-A flexible ISA, or flexi-ISA, is a type of ISA that lets you re-use your ISA allowance when you make a withdrawal in the same tax year that you’ve made a contribution.
+A flexible ISA, or flexi-ISA, is a type of ISA that lets you re-use your allowance when you make a withdrawal in the same tax year that you’ve made a contribution.
+It’s a flexible alternative to traditional Cash ISAs and Stocks and Shares ISAs.

-• You contribute £20,000 to your ISA at the beginning of the tax year, using your entire ISA allowance
+• You contribute £20,000 to your ISA at the beginning of the tax year, using your entire ISA allowance.

-• Later in the same tax year, you have £5,000 ready to put back into your ISA
+• Later in the same tax year, you have £5,000 ready to put back into your ISA.

-• You contribute £20,000 to your ISA at the beginning of the tax year, using your entire ISA allowance
+• You contribute £20,000 to your ISA at the beginning of the tax year, using your entire ISA allowance.

-• Later in the same tax year, you have £5,000 ready to put back into your ISA
+• Later in the same tax year, you have £5,000 ready to put back into your ISA.

 How do I know if my ISA is flexible?